mapineda/flipper/README.md

 ## Flipper ##

 This news app will revolutionize the world.
+Back end needs work.

 # Tech Used #